mattjennings/svelte-pixi/src/routes/guides/reducing-bundle-size.md

 title: Reducing Bundle Size
 ---

-Pixi can be used from either the all-in-one `pixi.js` package, or its [individual `@pixi` packages](https://pixijs.io/customize/).
+Pixi can be used from either the all-in-one `pixi.js` package, or its individual `@pixi/*` packages.
 By default, `svelte-pixi` will include `pixi.js` so that every feature is included out of the box.
 However, this results in a potentially larger bundle size than necessary.

 Instead of importing from `svelte-pixi`, you can import from `svelte-pixi/lite`.
-This will only include the `@pixi` packages required for the components that you use (i.e, `@pixi/sprite` for the `Sprite` component)
+This will only include the packages required for the components that you use (i.e, `@pixi/sprite` for the `Sprite` component)

 ## Extensibility